Enjeru/Russian-roulette/README.md

 We will run about 10000 times with different revolver config in every round first bot's turn will be chosen randomly.

 Have fun and be free!
+Let the best bot win.